mohikan/Codeigniter-Simple-HTTP-Request-Library/Readme.md

 # PHP HTTP Request Library

-I am using the library for my codeigniter projects.
+> I am using the simple library for my codeigniter projects.
 But it is not mean you have to use only for codeigniter.
+It is simple but also usefull for me.

 # Usage for Codeigniter